 - Submitted by: The People & Places Partnership in association with the Loughborough University and Warwickshire County Council.

 Digital technology can provide huge advantages to businesses in town centres and other places if take-up and future opportunities can be properly understood.
-The Digital High Street Project aims to help place managers understand and improve the ways that local consumer-facing business are adopting digital technologies.
+The Digital High Street Project aims to help place managers understand and improve the ways that local consumer-facing businesses are adopting digital technologies.
 The project has achieved this across Warwickshire towns and elsewhere by applying an innovative methodology.
-This involved using real-time big data sources grouped by using the three digital dimensions of skills, infrastructure and engagement tracked against the fourth dimension of town attractiveness.
+This involved using real-time big data sources grouped by using the 3 digital dimensions of skills, infrastructure and engagement tracked against the fourth dimension of town attractiveness.
 Future improvements can then be monitored and managed against this base-line of evidence.

 Rather than an out-dated view that digital is simply a threat to town centre performance, it is important for councils and place managers to help gain an advantage by embracing it.
 Digital technology can provide huge advantages for local businesses if take-up and future opportunities can be properly understood.